Vesperyx/Appleby-QuantumGravity/README.md

 14. Dark Matter as Curvature
 a.
 Curvature Tensor Related to Dark Matter
 G_DM = (rho_DM * S_BH / v_eff²) * (1 / r²)

+Variables and Their Descriptions
+1. Curvature Tensor
+G_mu_nu = Curvature tensor, representing the curvature of spacetime due to the presence of matter and energy rho = Energy density in kg/m³ v_eff = Effective velocity, derived from the Lorentz factor v_eff = c / sqrt(1 — (A_Plank / A_universe)²)
+H_obs = Horizon size as observed by a particular observer, in meters Delta_H = Differential horizon size, in meters
+H = Total horizon size of the universe, in meters
+G = Gravitational constant 6.67430e-11 m³ kg^-1 s^-2
+H_universe = Horizon radius of the observable universe, in meters
+2. Effective Speed of Light
+c_eff = Effective speed of light, modified by the ratio of Planck area to universe area c = Speed of light in a vacuum 3.0e8 m/s
+A_Plank = Planck area, defined as (hbar * G) / c³, in m²
+A_universe = Area of the observable universe, in m²
+3. Gravitational Potential Energy
+U_Appleby = Gravitational potential energy in Appleby’s model, in joules V = Volume associated with the region of interest, in m³
+4. Modified Energy Adjusted for the Universe’s Size E_mod = Modified energy adjusted for the universe’s size, in joules m = Mass associated with the energy, in kilograms
+5. Energy Associated with Dark Energy
+E_DE = Energy associated with dark energy, in joules hbar = Reduced Planck constant, 1.0545718e-34 m² kg/s pi = Mathematical constant, approximately 3.14159
+6. Energy Associated with Dark Matter
+E_DM = Energy associated with dark matter, in joules
+7. Energy Associated with Black Holes/Ordinary Matter E_BH = Energy associated with black holes/ordinary matter, in joules
+8. Number of Microstates Related to the Area of the Observable Universe ln(N_universe) = Natural logarithm of the number of microstates related to the area of the observable universe
+9. Area of the Observable Universe
+A_universe = Area of the observable universe, calculated as 4 * pi * H_universe², in m²
+10. Entropy for the Observable Universe (Bekenstein-Hawking Entropy) S_BH = Bekenstein-Hawking entropy related to the horizon area of the observable universe, in joules per kelvin k_B = Boltzmann constant, 1.380649e-23 J/K
+11. Alpha Expression
+alpha = Proportionality constant scaling the entropy term, tied to A_universe
+12. Shrinking of the Universe Given an Energy Density Tied to N H_universe = Original horizon of the universe, in meters rho_new = New energy density after a change tied to ln(N_new), in kg/m³ V_new = New volume associated with the region of interest after shrinkage, in m³ H_shrink = New horizon size after shrinkage, in meters
+13. Curvature Converted to Our Universe Standard G_mu_nu_standard = Curvature tensor converted to the standard energy scale of our universe
+14. Dark Matter as Curvature
+G_DM = Curvature tensor related to dark matter rho_DM = Dark matter energy density, in kg/m³
+r = Distance from the center of mass, in meters